melih-tas/BIG-MAP_ROTI/README.md

 ## Result

 This is how the final state of the project looks like thus far.
+Except the linear actuator was not installed at this point.

 <img src="https://user-images.githubusercontent.com/101114939/165906712-f8065374-8a99-4a05-9146-cfcd33a2eac9.jpg" width="50%">